View Current

 Section 3 - Scope

-(4) This Policy applies to domestic students seeking enrolment and/or students enrolled in a unit or course offered by the University who will be or are under 18 at the date of commencement with particular emphasis on those aged under 17.
-This Policy:
+(3) This Procedure applies to domestic and international students seeking enrolment and/or students enrolled in a unit or course offered by Deakin University or Deakin University English Language Institute who will be under 18 at the date of commencement.

-2. ceases to apply to students once they reach 18.
+(5) This Procedure ceases to apply to students once they reach 18.

 Top of Page